iamchippa/dumpmon-scraper/README.txt

     NOTE: There is an ".example_config.cfg" file for you - remove the "example_" from the filename before executing (but leave the '.')

-Also check that you have the prerequisites by running 'check-prereq.py'

 ------------------
 Running